EliorEstrin/OCR-SnippingTool/README.md

 ![Alt Text](images/demo.gif)
 <br>
-This Program Can:
+The purpose of this program is to provide the following functionality:

-1. Get copy/pastable text from snipped Image
+1. Extract copy/pastable text from a snipped image.
-2. save screen snippet
+2. Save screen snippets.

 ## Build with
 <h3 align="left">Languages and Tools:</h3>